CX-0012 Business Partner Data Pool API v5.1.1

 In general, an address is a collection of information to describe a physical location, using a street name with a house number and/or a post office box as reference.
 In addition, an address consists of several postal attributes, such as country, region (state), county, township, city, district, or postal code, which help deliver mail.

-In Catena-X, an address is a type of business partner representing the legal address of a legal entity, and/or the main address4 of a site, or any additional address of a legal entity or site (such as different gates).
+In data spaces, an address is a type of business partner representing the legal address of a legal entity, and/or the main address3 of a site, or any additional address of a legal entity or site (such as different gates).

 An address is owned by a legal entity.
 Thus, exactly one legal entity is assigned to an address.
 An address can belong to a site.
 Thus, one or no site is assigned to an address.
 An address is uniquely identified by the BPNA.